-- (1) Weekly all-inclusive Cart Collection Service (standard service).
+(1) Weekly all-inclusive Cart Collection Service (standard service).
 Unless otherwise required under Applicable Law or regulation, once per week Grantee shall Collect the Discarded Materials (not including Bulky Waste and Hazardous Waste) that have been placed, kept, or accumulated in Containers at Residential Dwelling Units within the Franchise Area and placed curbside, or at another location agreed upon between Grantee and Subscriber, prior to Grantee's normal weekly Collection time.
 All Discarded Materials must be placed within Containers at curbside without obstructions so as to permit Collection, unless otherwise agreed upon by County and Grantee.
 Grantee may supply Containers, and may require the use of specific Containers as specified in this Exhibit "A" and in Exhibit "A-1."
-Grantee may negotiate special pickup procedures, above and beyond the services described above, with Subscribers for an additional fee in an amount provided in Exhibit "E." Default service provided by Grantee will include collection of: - (A) Zone A. Source Separated Discarded Materials in the appropriate Gray/Black Cart, Blue Cart, and Green Cart for each material type. - (B) Zone C. Source Separated Discarded Materials in the appropriate Gray/Black Cart, Blue Cart, and Green Cart for each material type.
+Grantee may negotiate special pickup procedures, above and beyond the services described above, with Subscribers for an additional fee in an amount provided in Exhibit "E." Default service provided by Grantee will include collection of:

+(A) Source Separated Discarded Materials in the appropriate Gray/Black Cart and Blue Cart.

-Subscribers may select a thirty-five (35), sixty-five (65), or ninety-five (95) gallon Cart as described in Exhibit "A-1".
+Subscribers may select a sixty-five (65) or ninety-five (95) gallon Cart as described in Exhibit "A-1."
 In the event that a size is not selected, the size listed in Exhibit "A-1" shall denote the default Container size.
 At the discretion of the Grantee, Multi-Family Residential Dwellings may be required to Subscribe to Bin Collection Service due to space constraints.